Agrahayana

 Agrahayana or Margashirsha is the ninth month of the Hindu lunar calendar and the Indian national calendar.
 The name of the month is derived from the position of the Moon near the Mrigashīrsha nakshatra (star) on the full moon day.
 The month corresponds to the beginning of the pre-winter (Hemanta) season and falls in November-December of the Gregorian calendar.

 In the Hindu solar calendar, it corresponds to the month of Vṛścika and begins with the Sun's entry into Scorpio.
 It corresponds to Ogrohayon, the eighth month in the Bengali calendar.
 In the Tamil calendar, it corresponds to the ninth month of Margazhi, falling in the Gregorian months of December-January.
-In the Vaishnav calendar, it corresponds to the ninth month of Kesava.
+In the Vaishnava calendar, it corresponds to the ninth month of Kesava.

 In the Hindu lunar calendar, each month has 29 or 30 days.
 The month begins on the next day after Amavasya (new moon) or Purnima (full moon) as per amanta and purnimanta systems respectively.
-A month consists of two cycles of 15 days each, Shukla Paksha (waning moon) and Krishna Paksha (waxing moon).
+A month consists of two cycles of 15 days each, Shukla Paksha (waxing moon) and Krishna Paksha (waning moon).
 Days in each cycle is labeled as a thithi, with each thithi repeating twice in a month.

 Festivals

 In the Hindu text Bhagavad Gita (10.35), god Krishna says "Among months, I am Margashirsha."
 As per Bhagavata Purana, marriageable daughters of the cowherd men of Gokula (gopis) undertook a sacred vow (vrata) and worship goddess Katyayani with a desire to have Krishna as their husband.

 In Tamil Nadu, during the month of Margazhi, women make kolams or rangoli early in the morning.
-Devotees usually go to temples each morning and recite Thiruppavai by Andal and Thiruvempavai by Manikkavacakar.
+Devotees usually go to temples each morning and recite Tiruppavai by Andal and Tiruvempavai by Manikkavacakar.

+Annapurna Jayanthi

+Annapurna Jayanthi commemorates the appearance of Annapurna, a form of goddess Parvati, and the Hindu god associated with food and nurture.
+It is celebrated on the purnima (full moon) of the month of Agrahayana.
+As per Hindu mythology, following a feud between Shiva and Parvati, Parvati removed all the food from the world, and following a famine, she appeared as Annapurna at Varanasi to feed the people.
+Shiva, realised his mistake, and himself took alms from Annapurna as a symbolic gesture.
+During the day, people take a holy dip, present various offerings to the goddess, and feed the needy.

 Bhairava Ashtami

-Bhairava Ashtami is commemorated on the Ashtami (eighth day) thithi of Krishna paksha of the Margashirsha month.
-According to Hindu mythology, god Shiva manifested in his fierce form as Bhairava on Earth on the day.
+Bhairava Ashtami is commemorated on the Ashtami (eighth day) thithi of Krishna Paksha (waning moon) of the Margashirsha month.
+According to Hindu mythology, god Shiva manifested in his fierce form as Bhairava on the day.
 The day is commemorated with special prayers, rituals, and offerings dedicated to Bhairava, who is regarded as the protector and guardian deity.